Identifiability of Deep Polynomial Neural Networks: Proofs and main tools

 \paragraph{Increasing hidden layers breaks uniqueness.} The key insight is that if we add to any architecture a neuron in any hidden layer, then the uniqueness of the hPNN is not possible, which is formalized as following lemma (whose proof is based, in its turn, on tensor decompositions). \begin{lemma} Let $\vect{p} = \hPNN{\vect{r}}{\vect{w}}$ be an hPNN of format $(d_0,\ldots,d_{\ell},\ldots,d_L)$.
-Then for any $\ell$ there exists an infinite number of representations of hPNNs $\vect{p} = \hPNN{\vect{r}}{\vect{w}}$ of with architecture $(d_0,\ldots,d_{\ell}+1,\ldots,d_L)$.
-In particular, the augmented hPNN is not unique. \end{lemma}
+Then for any $\ell$ there exists an infinite number of representations of hPNNs $\vect{p} = \hPNN{\vect{r}}{\vect{w}}$ with architecture $(d_0,\ldots,d_{\ell}+1,\ldots,d_L)$.
+In particular, the augmented hPNN is not unique (or finite-to-one). \end{lemma}

-\paragraph{Internal features of a unique hPNN are linearly independent.} This is an easy consequence of \Cref{lem:PNN_uniqueness_loss} (as linear dependence would allow for pruning neurons). \begin{lemma} For the widths $\d = (d_0,\ldots,d_L)$, let $\vect{p}= \hPNN{\vect{r}}{\vect{w}}$ be a unique $L$-layers decomposition.
-Consider the vector output at any $\ell$-th internal level $\ell<L$ after the activations
+\paragraph{Internal features of a unique hPNN are linearly independent.} This is an easy consequence of \Cref{lem:PNN_uniqueness_loss} (as linear dependence would allow for pruning neurons). \begin{lemma} For $\d = (d_0,\ldots,d_L)$, let $\vect{p}= \hPNN{\vect{r}}{\vect{w}}$ have a unique (or finite-to-one) $L$-layers decomposition.
+Consider the output at any $\ell$-th internal level $\ell<L$ after the activations